Anushka512/Tripocity/README.md

 # Tripocity
-it is a travel website
+It is a travel website.